-Those interested should apply online through the IU Indianapolis graduate school, but no letters of recommendation or GRE are required.
-Applicants whose native language is not English must pass the TOEFL with a score of 69 or higher.
-There will be spring and fall deadlines.
+Those interested should apply online through the IU graduate school, but no letters of recommendation.
+Applicants whose native language is not English must demonstrate English Proficiency.

-Please submit a résumé with a cover letter stating why you are interested in the PHST graduate certificate.
+Be prepared to submit a resume/CV and Statement of purpose stating why you are interested in the PHST graduate certificate.